 Though youths are at a greater risk of sustaining injuries and fatalities than adults, adults still make up the majority of farm and agricultural workers and therefore sustain more injuries and fatalities in total.
 The chart below details agricultural work-related injuries to adults according to the source of the injury sustained.

-As noted in the chart above, vehicular accidents are a notable contributor to agricultural work-related in accidents.
-In fact, farm tractors were the most frequent vehicle involved in the 253 non-roadway transportation accidents in 2015, according to the U.S. Department of Labor.
+As noted in the chart, vehicular accidents are a notable contributor to agricultural work-related in accidents.
+In fact, farm tractors were the most frequent vehicle involved in the 245 non-roadway transportation accidents in 2016, according to the U.S. Department of Labor.

 According to the National Agricultural Statistics Services, Illinois has roughly 72,200 farms and over 26,700,000 acres of farmland, making Illinois a major contender and contributor to the farming industry nationwide.
 Given the large number of farms and, therefore, the large numbers of people who work in them, it is imperative to determine which injuries occur most often and what causes them in order to create better safety standards and prevent future injury.
 The chart below details fatality statistics in Illinois for agriculture, forestry, fishing, and hunting occupations according to the cause of the incident.